AryanGupta1112/url-shortener/README.md

 4. Copy and share your short URL!

 ## 📜 How to Use the API (Requires API Key 🔐)
 The API now requires an **API Key** for all requests.
+To use the API, **request an API key and the API** by contacting the developer.
 Here’s how to use it:

 ### **1️⃣ Shorten a URL**
 ```sh